thaisnishimoto/42sp_07_PushSwap/README.md

 I wrote a script to run multiple tests on `push_swap`. <br>
 It has 2 arguments:
 * Amount of tests - it runs this amount of tests and shows the count of operations needed for each of them.
-* Amount of numbers - it generates this amount of random numbers ranging from INT_MIN to INT_MAX, for each test.
+* Amount of numbers - it generates this amount of random numbers for each test.
 At the end, it checks if the sorting was done correctly (OK/KO) and displays the average of moves among all the tests run.

 ### Usage